FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 Why is this in an object?
 The reason is FusionAuth will ultimately send us the user object when a user logs in.
 We are starting out by using mock data.
 Our server will send the email address, and then our react application can display it.

-* A note about the user object: the user object has several properties that are always present.
+* A note about the user object: the user object has several properties that are typically present.
 Email is one of them.
 For more information on what sorts of data you can get on a user, check out our [user API docs](/docs/v1/tech/apis/users/#retrieve-a-user).

 Next, in `server/index.js` let's import & use express with `const app = express()`, define our first route, `/user`, and then start our server.
 Remember, you're using port 3001 because port 3000 has been automatically taken by `create-react-app`.
 We will add `cors` a little later on after we discover why we need it!